We’re committed to providing products and services that are suitable for everyone.

 If you experience any difficulties in managing your account at any time throughout your agreement due to disability, a medical condition or a change in personal circumstances then please call us on 0330 555 1230.
 You can also check other ways to reach us and when we’re available here.

 If you are finding it difficult to repay your arrears then you could be entitled to some ‘Breathing Space’, which is part of the Government Debt Respite Scheme.
 If you feel that you need time to seek advice and come up with a repayment plan or debt solution, then this is here to help you.
-The first thing to do is seek FCA authorised independent financial advice, as Moneybarn are unable to give debt advice or assess whether you are eligible for the Breathing Space scheme.
-We would suggest starting by talking to a debt charity such as StepChange, Citizens Advice and Debt Support Trust to name a few, but you can find a more comprehensive list here.
+As we are unable to give debt advice or assess whether you are eligible for the Breathing Space scheme, we would suggest starting by talking to a not for profit debt advisory service such as StepChange, PayPlan or the National Debt Helpline to name a few, and you can find a more comprehensive list and further information here.

 Our Customer Services Team will happily talk you through the support options we have available to you, including who to speak to about your eligibility for the Breathing Space scheme, as well as refer you to any helpful support organisations.